-While we enjoyed a net income during the first quarter of 2005, our revenues and net income during the quarter were lower compared to the same quarter of 2004.
+While we enjoyed net income during the first six months of 2005, our revenues and net income during that period, however, were lower compared to the same six month period 2004.

 Revenues

 We generate revenue primarily from the sale of flooring products.
 We sell flooring products to two groups - retail customers and contractors.
 Retail customers generally pay higher prices for products than contractors.
 Typically, about 70% of our product sales are to retail customers and 30% of our product sales are to contractors.